Do I need an equipment appraisal for an SBA 504 refinance?

 What premise of value applies

 Collateral work usually turns on liquidation premises rather than a retail figure.
-Lenders and the SBA frequently look to orderly liquidation value (OLV) or net orderly liquidation value (NOLV), what the assets would return in an orderly sale, net of the costs of selling, because that reflects recovery if the loan is ever worked out.
-Fair market value may also appear depending on the asset and the structure.
+Lenders and the SBA frequently look to Orderly Liquidation Value (OLV), what the assets would bring in an orderly sale over a limited period, or Net Orderly Liquidation Value (NOLV), that figure after the costs of selling, because those reflect recovery if the loan is ever worked out.
+Fair Market Value (FMV) may also appear depending on the asset and the structure.
 We confirm the premise the lender and CDC require before we begin, so the report answers the question the file is actually asking.

 Who is allowed to perform it